mglantz/advanced-networking-workshop/labs/lab-1/README.md

 We will review a more basic example of creating network documentation, where we write information about our network devices to a plain text file.
 With that said, this information may as well be written to your CMDB system, using the ansible.builtin.uri module (or more specific one) to do a API call to some external system.

-:boom: Create a playbook called network_documentation.yml which uses the "arista.eos.eos_facts" module to gather facts from your switches, then use the copy module and jinja templating to save facts you care about, to the file network-documentation.txt.
+:boom: Task 1: Create a playbook called network_documentation.yml which uses the "arista.eos.eos_facts" module to gather facts from your switches, then use the copy module and jinja templating to save facts you care about, to the file network-documentation.txt.

 An example of how to write information to a file using copy and jinja:
 ```